SarahHassanAI/Patient-Analysis-Dubai-Clinic/README.md

-# Clinic Operational Efficiency: A Data-Driven EDA to Slash Wait Times & Boost Patient Satisfaction
+# Patient Flow Analysis for Dubai Healthcare Clinic
 ## Executive Summary:
 Patient satisfaction scores were **declining** at a Dubai clinic due to **long wait times**, risking patient churn and revenue.
 Using Python and Power BI, I identified bottlenecks in patient flow and developed a business action plan.